 On July 21, 2023, the Court ruled against the Kansas Highway Patrol and in favor of motorists, ordering the KHP to stop its policies and practices of detaining motorists without reasonable suspicion and of the infamous Kansas Two-Step.
 Read our full statement here.

 The Kansas Highway Patrol has appealed the district court’s verdict against it.
 The Tenth Circuit granted the KHP’s request to administratively stay the district court’s permanent injunction pending a ruling on the KHP’s appeal.
 Briefing on the appeal was completed on June 18, 2024.
-The Tenth Circuit Court of Appeals will hear oral argument on the KHP's appeal on November 22, 2024.
+On November 22, 2024, the Tenth Circuit Court of Appeals heard oral argument on the KHP’s appeal.

 mytubethumb play